 Get in on the cutting-edge of this new technology and create still and moving images for the IAIA fulldome.
-From the basics of how to use a DSLR to capture panoramic and 360 degree images to timelapse photography, HDR and exploring and experimenting with storytelling and image creation for the dome.
-Students will learn the history and current technology of the fulldome and look toward the future.
+This course covers the basics of how to use a DSLR to capture panoramic and 360 degree images, time-lapse photography, HDR, animation for the dome, and surround sound.
+Students will explore and experiment with storytelling and image creation for the dome.
+Students will learn through reading assignments the history and current technology of the fulldome and look toward the future.
 A public showing of work is required as part of the final project.
-(Prerequisites: CINE 110 and CINE 105) Studio Fee.
+(Prerequisites: CINE 110 and CINE 120 or by permission of the instructor) Studio Fee.